Faeshal/Faeshal.github.io/source/_posts/JWT-with-RSA-Key-Pair.md

 ## Introduction 🍹

-I wrote this note after exploring JWT with RSA key pair for my office project today and i'm thinking why not i write the recap here.
+I wrote this post after exploring JWT with RSA key pair for my office project today and i'm thinking why not i write simple recap here.
 So quick introduction JSON Web Token or JWT, is an open standard used to share security information between two parties - a client and a server.
 Each JWT contains encoded JSON objects, including a set of claims.
 JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.

 ## Way to generate token 🔑